 Federal Poverty Line Safe Harbor and W2 Wage Safe Harbor do not need this calculator for proactive compliance testing.
 Federal Poverty Line safe harbor does not consider employee wages, and only looks at the cost of single coverage.
-For 2017, if employees were not paid more than $97.38 per month, the coverage was considered affordable using the FPL safe harbor.
+For 2019, if employees did not pay more than $99.75 per month, the coverage was considered affordable using the FPL safe harbor.
 The W2 safe harbor uses the Box 1 value of the employee’s current year W2.
 Because this value cannot be determined until the end of the year, a proactive tool is not helpful when all the data is available to generate the 1095.

 The tool is looking for all employees who are active and have a hire date, and calculates the rate of the employee only coverage for the selected plan.
 If rates or contributions are "class" based, we are using this cost in the calculation.
 Employees who have an hourly rate set, even if they also have a salary, are having their hourly rate used in the calculation.
 The Rate of Pay Safe Harbor assumes the employee works 130 hours per month, regardless of whether the employee actually works more or less hours.
 The hourly rate x 130 x 12 is the salary equivalent for the employee's who have an hourly rate set.
 Everyone else is using the annual salary value for the calculation.